HizbullahHayat/Grading-System/Readme.md

-**Create a grading system that takes subject marks as input from the user through prompts and returns the corresponding grades using functions and if-else conditions**
+**A grading system that takes subject marks as input from the user through prompts and returns the corresponding grades using functions and if-else conditions**

 **To directly run the program type**